aogriffiths/relay/relay-specification.md

 7. Content Distribution
 ------------------------------------------------------------------------------------------------------------------------

-_Hub sends updates to Subscribers and any other Hubs_
+_Hub or Publisher sends updates to other Hubs or to Subscribers_

 <!-- Long Spec START -->
 ![Relay_Verify](Relay_Distribute.png)